akarhin/akarhin.github.io/_projects/1_project.md

   </div>
 </div>

-## Traditional condition monitoring
+## Traditional CM of gears

 The monitoring of rotating machines is often conducted with vibration analysis due to its non-invasive nature compared to other monitoring methods such as lubricant analysis.
 Additionally, vibration analysis shows instant changes in the vibration signature when faults do occurs, facilitating fast reaction times and proper maintenacne actions.
 Traditional vibration analysis is conducted with techniques such as time-domain analysis, frequency analysis and envelope analysis.

 Time-domain analysis can be conducted by directly comparing exctracted vibration signatures from a healthy and a faulty machine.
 Other forms of time-domain analysis include calculating features, such as the Root-mean square (RMS) value from the vibration signature and doing a similar comparison.
 By comparing their RMS values, one can determine which signal has greater overall energy or intensity, higher energy in similar operating conditions often signaling faulty behaviour.
 Features like this can be useful for the automation of CM systems, since raw time-domain analysis requires more finesse compared to the comparison of singular numerical features.